Lady Midday – ‘Poludnica’- An Evil, Elusive Female Field-Spirit In Slavic Beliefs That Comes To Kill At Noon

 Traditionally, Poludnica operates only at noon during scorching summer days.
 On smaller farms with minimal mechanization, harvesting is the most labor-intensive activity of the growing season.
 This evil creature is aware of it and patiently waits until a farmer feels dizziness and weakness in his body, and then she attacks.

-This demon is never reluctant to kill, and if she encounters a resting or sleeping man in the sun, not covered by any shadow, she suffocates them or scalds painfully.
+This demon is never reluctant to kill, and if she encounters a resting or sleeping man in the sun, not covered by any shadow, she suffocates them or scalds him painfully.

 How Can We Protect Ourselves From Lady Midday?

-In ancient times, people believed they could protect themselves from the dangerous Lady Midday.
 A very efficient way was to avoid hard work during the hottest part of the day, try to stay in a shadow as long as possible, or return home.

 Lady Midday – Personification Of Natural Phenomenon